agro23/WordCounter/README.md

   - EXPECTED SAMPLE INPUT: "Apples, I say, are a tasty fruit."
   - EXPECTED SAMPLE RETURN: "APPLES I SAY ARE A TASTY FRUIT"

-* Add the Method that counts the occurrences of the key word in the sentence (based on the REPL logic) and returns the number of occurrences.
+* Add the Method that counts the occurrences of the keyword in the sentence (based on the REPL logic) and returns the number of occurrences.
   - EXPECTED INPUT: "Apples"
   - EXPECTED INPUT: "Apples, I hear, are a tasty fruit.
 Apples are like any fruit.
 I like apples."
   - EXPECTED OUTPUT: 3.